 In a study by Dr. Jeffrey Bland he found that taking Aloe vera internally improves protein digestion and absorption, balances acid levels, improves colonic activity and lowers bowel putrefaction in just one week, thereby reducing chronic inflammation that is at the root of so many illnesses.

 If you live in the southern states, where the Aloe plant grows quite tall, you can cut off a larger piece of the leaf, slice it lengthwise, scrape out the gel and it to your morning smoothie.

 One word of caution, however, overuse of the Aloe-vera juice…drinking large quantities…may lead to loss of potassium, which is necessary for proper heart function.
 As with everything in life, moderation is the key.

 After my husband was diagnosed with a brain tumor at the age of 60 all the harsh treatments that followed led me to become interested in medicinal herbs to make his treatments more tolerable.

-At the time I was already on a 14 herb product that helped me with my migraines and stress and I was sure an herbal approach could help him as well.
+At that time I was already on a 14 herb product that helped me with my migraines and stress and I was sure an herbal approach could help him heal as well.